Kiasoh/batduck-game/README.md

 Play showcase1.mp4 and showcase2.mp4

+Also there is a swim mode (traffic mode) showcased in showcase_3.mp4.

 ## How to play

 As of the moment, there is no release version. you can copy the files in this repo in a unity project (preferably unity 6) and run the game there.